List of Case Closed characters: Other Black Organization members

 Ki'ichiro Numabuchi (沼淵 己一郎, Numabuchi Kiichirō), dubbed Cornelius Graver by Funimation, is a former member of the Black Organization.
 In his first appearance, Ki'ichiro becomes the prime suspect in a serial murder case where his driving school classmates were killed one by one.
 His innocence is proven, and the real killer is brought to justice after a suicide attempt.
 According to Anita, Ki'ichiro himself is a serial killer, having murdered three people for the thrill of it before the series started.
 Because of this, he was recruited to be one of the Black Organization's assassins, but Ki'ichiro's mental instability excused him from these duties.
 He was planned to be a test subject for the APTX 4869 poison.
 Still, he escaped and killed three additional people he believed to be Black Organization agents.
 Despite being a ruthless murderer, he calls fireflies his childhood friends.
 He has a fondness for children, as seen when he carries a lost Mitch to safety who was attempting to collect fireflies of his own.
 He surrenders to authorities without resistance and awaiting execution for his past murders.

 Law Enforcement

 Tokyo Metropolitan Police Department

 The characters of the Tokyo Metropolitan Police as seen in the anime.
-From the bottom going up, left to right, is Yumi Miyamoto, Kazunobu Chiba, Ninzaburo Shiratori, Miwako Sato, Wataru Takagi, and Inspector Joseph Meguire.
+From left to right, Yumi Miyamoto, Kazunobu Chiba, Ninzaburo Shiratori, Miwako Sato, Wataru Takagi, and Inspector Joseph Meguire.

 The Tokyo Metropolitan Police is the law enforcement agency of Tokyo Prefecture.
-The most commonly recurring characters of the Tokyo MPD are members of Division 1 of the Criminal Investigation Section: Inspector Joseph Meguire; his subordinate officers, Miwako Sato, Wataru Takagi, Nicholas Santos and Kazunobu Chiba; and Meguire's new superior, Hyoe Kuroda.
+The most commonly recurring characters of the Tokyo MPD are members of Division 1 of the Criminal Investigation Section: Inspector Joseph Meguire; his subordinate officers Wataru Takagi, Miwako Sato, Nicholas Santos and Kazunobu Chiba; and Meguire's new superior, Hyoe Kuroda.
 Officer Yumi Miyamoto and Naeko Miike of the Traffic Division also appear often.